andydvsn/statusboard/README.md

 		http://172.16.10.2/statusboard

-But you will likely need something different, depending on where you're going to host the status board files.
+	You will likely need something different, depending on where you're going to host the status board files.

 5. Enable auto-login on the Pi by editing /etc/inittab and change: